mobify/workshop--adaptivejs-site-1x/README.md

         return homeUI;
     });
     ```

+    We'll be setting up the tabs so that when a user clicks on a tab the matching section is displayed and all other panels are hidden.
+The click handler will add and remove classes from the tabs and tab section that we will then use to hide/show the elements with CSS.

 3. Within the new click handler add an active class to the clicked tab, and remove the active class from all other tabs.